Dates, Work, Tutorial Diversions, Publications, Teaching, About

 Bill Dietz is a composer, writer, & co-chair of the Bard MFA Sound Department.
 He has lived and worked since 2003 in Berlin.

 His work on the genealogy of the concert and the performance of listening has brought him to festivals such as MaerzMusik & the Donaueschinger Musiktage, museums such as the Hamburger Bahnhof, the Brooklyn Museum, the Stedelijk Museum, & das Museo de Arte Contemporáneo de Oaxaca, galleries such as the nGbk, Remote Viewing, 7hours Haus 19, & the Elizabeth Foundation for the Arts, and into publications such as Performance Research Journal, boundary 2, MusikTexte, Positionen, & the 2014 Whitney Biennial catalogue.
-Large-scale works have been realized at locations such as Le Corbusier's "Cité radieuse" in Marseille, the Bauhaus Archive in Berlin (both with Janina Janke), along the entire length of "Im Stavenhof" in Cologne (with Jordan Topiel Paul), throughout the village & town-hall of Kirnbach (in collaboration with Herbordt/Mohren), around & measuring construction sites in New York's Lower East Side, and inside the Deutzer Brücke in Cologne (with Sebastian Biskup).
+Large-scale works have been realized at locations such as Le Corbusier's "Cité radieuse" in Marseille, the Bauhaus Archive in Berlin (both with Janina Janke), along the entire length of "Im Stavenhof" in Cologne (with Jordan Topiel Paul), throughout the village & town-hall of Kirnbach (in collaboration with Herbordt/Mohren), echoing from avenue to avenue in midtown Manhattan, and inside the Deutzer Brücke in Cologne (with Sebastian Biskup).
 Additional lectures, workshops, and panels have been hosted by, e.g., the University of Arts (Berlin), Princeton University, Artists Space, Bell Labs, Kunstverein Düsseldorf, SPACE TIME, the Akademie der Künste, de Appel, La Monnaie, Haus der Kulturen der Welt, the Kitchen, the Württembergische Kunstverein, ACUD, the Emily Harvey Foundation, Pro QM, & for the DAI.